Bro. Cantalupi's Fundraising Drive

 .

-In 1986 DPE had to replace its decades-old, enormous oil-burning furnace
+In 1986 DPE replaced its decades-old, enormous oil-burning furnace

 with a state-of-the-art, compact gas-burning Crown-Freeport furnace

-A free new furnace, indeed, but just its installation cost us $35,000.
+A free new furnace, but its installation at the time cost us $35,000.

-In the winter of 2007-8, however, after more than twenty years perfect service,
+In the winter of 2007-8, however, following more than twenty years of perfect service,

 the furnace's Honeywell computer (which operates the whole contraption)